thephpleague/omnipay/README.md

 * `void($options)` - generally can only be called up to 24 hours after submitting a transaction
 * `acceptNotification()` - convert an incoming request from an off-site gateway to a generic notification object for further processing
+* `createCard` - get a cardReference that can be used for future payments.
+This might be used in a monthly billing scenario, for example.

 On-site gateways do not need to implement the `completeAuthorize` and `completePurchase` methods.
 Gateways that don't receive payment notifications don't need to implement `acceptNotification`.
 If any gateway does not support certain